Which Water Filter Should You Choose?

 - Now fasten the tubing to the opening and ensure that it is airtight—this is where the evaporation takes place to help purify the saltwater.

 - Take a particular portion of the tubing and run it through the 2nd pot—this is the condensation chamber.
-You will fill this container with ice water, later on, to turn the saltwater to freshwater.
+You will fill this container with ice water later on to turn the saltwater into freshwater.

 - Now position the rubber tubing free end into the jar.

 - Place the saltwater in the pot with aluminum foil and see the magic happen.
 Place the pan on the stove to boil the water.